 One easy phone call to 811 gets the approximate location of underground utility lines marked for free.
 811 is the FCC-designated national number that quickly and easily begins the process of getting underground lines marked as the first step in any digging project.
 The 811 number eliminates the confusion of multiple "Call Before You Dig" numbers because it’s easy to use and remember, and is the same in every state.
-One Call Centers will notify the affected utilities, who will then mark underground lines for free.
+One Call Centers will notify the member utilities, who will then mark underground lines for free.

 Your safety is important to KUB.
-It is also important for us help customers understand how to use utilities safely, at home, at work, and at play.
+It is also important for us to help customers understand how to use utilities safely, at home, at work, and at play.
 Knowing where your lines are buried before each digging project helps protect you from injury, expense and penalties.
 The depth of utility lines vary and multiple utility lines may exist in the same area.
 Damages to these lines can disrupt service to an entire neighborhood, harm diggers, and cost diggers fines and repair costs.
-Find out how much you know about natural gas safety by taking our Natural Gas Awareness survey.
+Find out how much you know about natural gas safety by taking our Natural Gas Awareness Survey.

 It Can Help You Avoid Costly Repairs